 Since 2007, People For the American Way has spent $1.64 million lobbying congress on over 750 separate bills.

-PFAW took lobbying positions on issues such as; opposing a bill to enhance penalties for convicted and deported criminals who reenter the United States illegally, supporting federal funding of Planned Parenthood Federation of America, and support for a federal budget that stops sequestration and raises spending caps.
+PFAW opposed a bill to enhance penalties for convicted and deported criminals who reenter the United States illegally, supported federal funding of Planned Parenthood Federation of America, and supported for a federal budget proposal that stops sequestration and raised spending caps.

 In 2016, PFAW reported revenues of $7,502,564 and expenditures of $6,162,094.
 Included in PFAW’s revenues were at least seven six-figure contributions between $100,000 and $500,000.

 PFAW often decries special interest political spending.
 For instance in 2012, PFAW joined forces with other liberal special interest groups such as Health Care for America Now (HCAN), Public Citizen, and the Service Employees International Union (SEIU) to advocate for laws that would restrict the funding of campaign and advocacy speech.

 However, since 2004, People for the American Way’s associated 501(c)(3) Foundation has received $2.6 million from liberal billionaire George Soros‘ Open Society Foundations (formerly the Open Society Institute), according to data from the Foundation Center.
 As of 2014, the Democracy Alliance network of left-wing donors (including Soros) listed PFAW as part of the progressive infrastructure.

 Additionally, PFAW has received money from labor unions and other liberal-left foundations.
 It reported $900,000 from the Miriam G. and Ira D. Wallach Foundation; $810,000 from the Lear Family Foundation; $575,000 from the Bauman Family Foundation; and $500,000 from the Evelyn and Walter Haas, Jr. Fund.